 Final Thoughts

+Immutable backups are extremely valuable, but immutability alone does not create resilience.
 Organizations become truly resilient when they continuously validate restores, protect backup infrastructure, document operational recovery workflows, and prepare teams to recover under pressure.

 Because during a real incident, the question is not whether backups existed.
+The question is whether recovery actually works.